allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 Offline Layer.

-Of course, it would be possible to tackle the problems mentioned above in the Online part of the system, but in our case it would have too big impact on the system performance.
+Of course, it would be possible to tackle the problems mentioned above in the Online part of the system, but in our case it would have too much impact on the system performance.
 That is why we have decided on a real-time best-effort and reconcile-later approach.
 The issue of maintaining accuracy is where our Offline Layer shines.

 ## Offline Layer